-If you type or text a lot and you feel pain, numbness, tingling or burning in your hand and fingers, you may be quick to think you have carpal tunnel syndrome.
-However, carpal tunnel syndrome (CTS) and wrist tendinitis are caused by similar activities and share similar symptoms.
-Carpal tunnel syndrome or tendinitis – what’s the difference?
+If you type or text a lot and you feel pain, numbness, tingling or burning in your hand and fingers, you may be quick to think you have Carpal Tunnel Syndrome.
+However, Carpal Tunnel Syndrome (CTS) and Wrist Tendinitis are caused by similar activities and share similar symptoms.
+Carpal Tunnel Syndrome or Tendinitis – What’s the difference?
 Learn about the symptoms of each and how to treat these conditions.

-The exact cause of carpal tunnel syndrome is not known but injuries; repetitive movements, such as typing on a keyboard; pregnancy, and some diseases can cause the nerve entrapment that leads to carpal tunnel syndrome.
-Symptoms include:
+The exact cause of Carpal Tunnel Syndrome is not known but injuries; repetitive movements, such as typing on a keyboard; pregnancy, and some diseases can cause the nerve entrapment that leads to Carpal Tunnel Syndrome.

 - Pain near your wrist on the palm side of your hand